Martlark/flask-ipban/README.rst

 - Blocking any non flask extension such as .jsp, .asp etc.
 - Known hacking urls.

+Nuisance urls are only checked as a result of a 404.
+If you have legitimate routes that use nuisance url patterns they won't result in a block.

 Load them by calling ip_ban.load_nuisances()